metasfresh/metasfresh-documentation/infrastructure/CI_infrastructure.md

 # "feature" build

 When doing a "feature" build, it means that the respective build itself ***or at least one of its metasfresh dependencies*** are built from their respective repositories' "not-master" branches.
-Typically, this is a branch like "FRESH-123", but it might also be some branch.
+Typically, this is a branch like "FRESH-123", but it might also be some other branch.
 So, calling it a "feature" build is usually correct and seems to be relatively clear to me, but calling it "not-master" build would actually be more correct.

 To illustrate this case, I'll go with a concrete example: